bpucker/FlavonoidFriday/README.md

+### (27) Red poplar leaves ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Color differences of poplar leaves involve an up-regulation of HY5, HYH, and TTG2 which activate the anthocyanin biosynthesis #FlavonoidFriday (details: )

+[Chen et al., 2021](https://doi.org/10.1007/s11103-021-01166-4) investigated the molecular mechanisms underlying the color differences of poplar leaves.
+Analyses on the transcriptomic and proteomic level were combined.
+The transcription factors HY5, HYH, and TTG2 appeared to be involved in the up-regulation of anthocyanin biosynthesis in red leaves.
+Anthocyanins are presented as the major factor responsible for the color change from green to red.
+There seems to be a negative correlation between the chlorophyll and the anthocyanin content in some cases.

+While this study provides first insights, there are also several open questions:
+(1) Although it seems that anthocyanins are contributing to this color differences, it is not clear if additional factors are involved.
+(2) It seems that genes for some steps in the pathway were not identified in one or the other species (Fig. 5).
+The missing steps are C4H, 4CL, and ANS.
+This is surprising as all three would be required for the anthocyanin biosynthesis.
+(3) What is about the GM/MT/AT and GST steps whcih are apparently not covered by any gene/protein?

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Dr. Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)